WiCET assessed the potential for deploying wireless charging infrastructure for eTaxis, using Nottingham and London as case studies.

 This feasibility study:

-• developed an appropriate charging infrastructure
+• develop an appropriate charging infrastructure

-• delivered policy recommendations and safety observations,
+• deliver policy recommendations and safety observations.

 By optimising the locations and number of charging pads, deploying wireless charging infrastructure to one Nottingham street could deliver up to 21 kWh per day – more than 100% of the daily energy requirement.